I’ve updated this post on 5 August 2020 for the latest changes in legislation

 |Final payment||Within 2 months of month 12|

-You can change your VAT return submission date either online or by post.
+You can change your VAT return date either online or by post.
 Typical reasons businesses choose to make a change is;

 - To match their financial year-end;